COMMON COMBINER QUESTIONS AND ANSWERS.

 There is an internal fuse to the ground connection in the Combiner so the fuses in the battery leads to the combiner are mainly protection against a metallic object shorting a combiner terminal to ground or a battery lead from the combiner being removed and allowed to contact a grounded object.
 These are both conditions which could occur on the starter motor but which do not normally have any protection.

 The necessity for battery lead fuses to the combiner should be decided on an installation basis.
 If the combiner is mounted where shorting the terminals to ground is virtually impossible then you may decide to take the risk.
 If it is a steel boat and the combiner is surrounded by grounded metal the risk of a short is much higher and fuses may be a good protection.
 The size of the fuses has to be much higher than the combiner current rating because when the combiner first closes, quite large currents can flow from one battery to another.
 If you have followed the installation instructions, these battery to battery currents are limited by the minimum wire run and maximum wire gauge specifications recommended.
 The combiners can survive 4 times their rated capacity for a short period of time so the fuse should have at least this capacity.
 Even larger currents can occur for milliseconds after the contacts close so a "Slow Blow" fuse should be used so it can survive these.
 Although the risks are minimal without a fuse, the results of an accident can be catastrophic and even life threatening.

-All battery circuits should have a disconnect switch located electrically close to the positive battery terminal to allow isolation for emergencies and regular maintenance.
+ABYC standards also call for battery circuit disconnect switches located electrically close to the positive battery terminal to allow isolation for emergencies and regular maintenance.

 Q How do I connect a third bank using an extra combiner?A Typically you will have the engine alternator charging the starting battery and perhaps a shore power charger or inverter charger charging the house battery.
 You can connect an extra bank through a Combiner from either of these batteries.